intelie/gitbook-drilling/collector/protocols/modbus.md

 For PLC4x >= 0.13.0 add extra feature _default-payload-byte-order_
 ```

-The MODBUS protocol is capable of receiving data from a PLC (programmable logic controllers) device via TCP connections if LiveRig is older than 5.0.0, otherwise the data can be received  via
-TCP, UDP and Serial connections.
+The MODBUS protocol is capable of receiving data from a PLC (programmable logic controllers) device via TCP, UDP and Serial connections.

 There are a number of memory areas defined in the MODBUS specification.
 Here, are the types of data supported, by the LiveRig Collector: